cesare-spinoso/cesare-spinoso.github.io/docs/teaching/theoretical_cs/minimal_dfa/minimal_dfa.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9hFa2wY77D8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" loading="lazy" allowfullscreen></iframe>

+**Important note:** There is an equivalent version of the minimization algorithm that uses a 2x2 table.
+I discuss it in one of the exercises below.

 <h4>Exercises</h4>

 <!-- This video has a mistake in it, needs to be corrected -->